QStory and Domestic & General win Supplier & Client Partnership category at the Forum Awards

 QStory is delighted to announce that it has, alongside customer Domestic & General (D&G), won the Partnership Award, Real Time Automation category, at the Forum awards.

-The Forum awards are one of the most prestigious in the contact centre and customer experience sector and winning it for the great work QStory has completed with a key customer makes a great result.
+The Forum awards are one of the most prestigious in the contact centre and customer experience sector and winning it for the great work QStory has completed with a key customer makes a fantastic result.
+The judges were particularly impressed with how QStory had supported D&G with its transition to hybrid working.

 D&G has been the UK’s leading specialist warranty provider for over 100 years.
 It covers a whole range of kitchen appliances, boilers and consumer electronics, linked with a nationwide network of engineers to provide extended warranties and repairs.